igorw/weblog/_posts/2013-12-02-stack-machines-rpn.md

 Confirms that it works!
 It returns the value `7` as expected.

-As you can see, an RPN calculator is quite a trivial piece of software.
+Nn RPN calculator is quite a trivial piece of software.
 And yet the machanisms it uses emulate a subset of what an actual computer does.

 Since this stack machine has no means of random access storage and no conditional branching instructions, it is still limited in its computational